emylz/music_api/README.md

  ## Setup

- You have to get following packages installed on your machine:
+ You have to get following packages installed on your machine.
+You get them with the following linux commands:

  - Flask restful
  ```bash